 It’s been a minute.
-But we’re back with some neat news: Gold Snow.
-Started by one of our co-conspirators here at the Beginner’s Guide, Gold Snow is an online space for women who snowboard (skiing’s cool, too).
-More specifically, it’s a a place where individuals who identify as women can find women’s snowboard gear reviews and gear guides… written by individuals who identify as women.
+But we’re back with some neat news: Eat Gold Snow.
+Started by one of our co-conspirators here at the Beginner’s Guide, Eat Gold Snow (or, simply, Gold Snow) is an online space for women who snowboard (skiing’s cool, too).
+More specifically, it’s a a place where individuals who identify as women can find women’s snowboard reviews and gear guides… written by individuals who also identify as women.
 Period.

 - A women’s snowboard gear buying guide and snowboard gear review site that’s owned, operated, and run entirely by individuals who identify as women.
 And who, of course, ride.